MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist-free.md

 5. Hover over the plan and two options will appear: Start free trial or Buy now.
 Select **Start free trial**.
 Follow the next steps of the payment process.

-6. Next, add and assign licenses to up to 25 users in your organization here.

-7. Afterwards, users in your organization can deploy Dynamics 365 Remote Assist to their devices here.

 ## Option 3: 30-day Dynamics 365 Remote Assist Attach license (for Dynamics 365 Field Service customers only)

 If you are a Dynamics 365 Field Service customer, you can integrate Dynamics 365 Remote Assist with your application.
 It Admins must acquire a 30-day trial license (for up to 25 seats in an organization) through the Microsoft 365 or Office 365 administrator portal.